JessikaRamirez/arvato/README.md

 ## Languages, Programs, and Libraries
 The project is implemented using Python 3 programming language and various libraries such as Pandas, NumPy, Scikit-learn, Seaborn, and Matplotlib.
 Anaconda distribution is recommended for running the project.

+## Acknowledgements

+I would like to thank the experts and professionals who provided their knowledge and guidance during the development of the project.
+I would also like to thank Bertelsmann and Udacity for providing this learning opportunity and practical application.
+Without their support, this project would not have been possible.